On-board cameras for commercial fishing vessels

 - How we're rolling out on-board cameras

-- Why we chose these fishing areas for this rollout
+- Why we chose this fishing area for this stage 1

 - The benefits of on-board cameras?